 Please help me share it with the world—may it find many friendly ears on the heads of wonderful humans like you!

 If you enjoy the record and would like to monetarily support my music, for now the best way is simply buying the album (so you own it forever—no subscription attached).
-For most people, the best place for that is still Bandcamp—unless you're a member of Subvert.fm[1] (ahead of its public launch); there, artists earn more per purchase and members pay less for many releases, including mine.
+UPDATE 6/15/26: While Bandcamp is still a great option for this, Subvert.fm[1] is my new preferred music marketplace; there, artists earn more per purchase and members pay less for many releases, including mine.

 If you would like to own a physical object commemorating the album, please share your thoughts on some ideas I'm considering: